When Panic Attacks Hit: A Biblical Path to Peace

 It often feels like your body is the problem.
 But Scripture points us deeper:

-“For as he thinks in his heart, so is he.”—Proverbs 23:7
+“For as he thinks in his heart, so is he.” —Proverbs 23:7

 “I’m not safe.”

+And your body responds.
 This is why anxiety can feel so intense—even when there is no real danger.

 Fear and Anxiety: What’s the Difference?

-“When I am afraid, I put my trust in You.” —Psalm 56:3
+When I am afraid, I put my trust in You. —Psalm 56:3

 Feeling afraid is not the problem.
-Fear can be a signal—a way God alerts us to pay attention.
+Fear can be a signal—a moment to turn back to God.
+But anxiety often grows when the heart shifts into something deeper:

 “I need to control this.”